 - The purpose(s) of the Processing for which the Personal Data is intended;

-- The legal basis for the Processing; where the Processing is necessary for the purposes of the legitimate interests pursued by the Data Privacy Controller or by a Third Party, details of the legitimate interests;
+- The legal basis for the Processing; where the Processing is necessary for the purposes of the legitimate interests pursued by the Data Privacy Controller or by a Third-Party, details of the legitimate interests;

 - The recipients or categories of recipients of the Personal Data; from which source the Personal Data originates, and if applicable, whether it came from publicly accessible sources;

-- If applicable, the fact that Veristat intends to transfer the Personal Data to a third country and the existence of an adequacy decision or, in the absence of an adequate decision, reference to the appropriate or suitable safeguards that
+- If applicable, the fact that Veristat intends to transfer the Personal Data to a third country and the existence of an adequacy decision or, in the absence of an adequate decision, reference to the appropriate or suitable safeguards that Veristat has put in place;

 - The period during which the Personal Data will be stored, or if that is not possible, the criteria used to determine the retention period;